erikdao/sparse-detector/README.md

 This section contains the log of the works that I have done in this project.
 I'm trying to log my works as details as possible to help my future self in tracing back to any problems, directions I've tried.

+### April 8, 2022
+- After several days not working on the thesis, we're now restarting the work.
+First off, some changes need to be made to the figures.

 ### April 4, 2022
 - Finally, after a couple of days ``resting'' in Vietnam, I've returned to my thesis work.
 - The problem we're dealing with, at the moment, is the mismatch in tenson dimension between the attention matrix from transformer blocks vs the ones expected by `TVMax`.